 Occurrence of Pests and Diseases

 For the incidence of pests and diseases, ocular inspection was done.
 Sample plants were monitored once a week and the occurrence of pest population and symptoms of diseases were recorded.
-Insect pest damage and disease severity were assessed using adapted CIMMYT and Horsfall–Barratt ordinal rating scales, wherein numerical scores corresponded to increasing levels of plant damage or lesion abundance, expressed as percentage ranges of affected plant population or leaf area (CIMMYT, 2004; Horsfall & Barratt, 1945; Sisay et al. 2019).
+Insect pest damage and disease severity were assessed using adapted CIMMYT and Horsfall–Barratt ordinal rating scales, wherein numerical scores corresponded to increasing levels of plant damage or lesion abundance, expressed as percentage ranges of affected plant population or leaf area (CIMMYT, 2004; Horsfall & Barratt, 1945; Sisay et al., 2019; Kandil et al., 2023; ).

-Number of beneficial and harmful insect present in the experimental area
+Number of beneficial and harmful insects present in the experimental area

 The population of beneficial and harmful insects in the experimental area was monitored through ocular inspection conducted once a week throughout the cropping period.
 Visual observations were performed in the early morning (07:00–09:00 h), when insect activity is relatively stable and environmental disturbances such as high temperature and wind are minimal.
 Insects present on the plants within each plot were visually counted and identified, then classified as beneficial or harmful based on their functional role using standard entomological identification guides.
-Weekly morning observations using visual sampling are widely employed in field-based insect population studies to ensure consistency and reliability of abundance estimates (Pedigo & Rice, 2014).
+Weekly morning observations using visual sampling are widely employed in field-based insect population studies to ensure consistency and reliability of abundance estimates (Pedigo & Rice, 2014; Mansour et al. 2023).

 Growth Parameters